 Instructions

-• Step 1: Bring a large pot of water to a boil.
-Cook the noodles according to package instructions, then drain and set aside.
+• Step 1: Bring a large pot of salted water to a boil.
+Add the linguine or spaghetti noodles and cook according to package instructions until al dente.
+Drain and set aside.

-• Step 2: In a large skillet or wok, heat the vegetable oil over medium-high heat.
-Add the chicken and cook for 5-7 minutes, or until the chicken is browned and cooked through.
+• Step 2: In a large skillet or wok, heat the sesame oil over medium-high heat.
+Add the chicken and cook for 5-7 minutes, stirring occasionally, until the chicken is lightly browned and cooked through.

 • Step 3: Add the garlic and ginger to the skillet and cook for 1 minute, until fragrant.

-• Step 6: Remove from heat and garnish with sliced green onions and sesame seeds (if using).
-Serve immediately.
+• Step 5: Remove from heat and garnish with sliced green onions and sesame seeds.

 - Prep Time: 15 minutes